Targets: The U.S. Forest Service and Eagle County Commissioners

 The local community has expressed widespread opposition to the project, submitting more than 700 comments to the Forest Service regarding its draft Environmental Impact Statement (EIS) in February 2018, with 95% of comments opposed to the project.
 Local residents also delivered more than 2,700 petition signatures to the Forest Service in December 2018 opposed to Berlaimont, with the help of State Senator Kerry Donovan.

-The Forest Service will issue its final decision on the proposed new access road this spring.
+The Forest Service will issue its final decision on the proposed new access road this fall.
 The law requires that in-holders be given adequate access to their land for reasonable use and enjoyment, if adequate access does not already exist.
 The Berlaimont parcel has adequate access via an existing dirt road, and the Forest Service has no obligation to provide expanded or paved access.
 Please help us keep public pressure on the Forest Service to make the right decision.
 Take action today!